Doberman Rescue of NC, Inc.

 When making the decision to adopt a Doberman, keep in mind the lifelong responsibilities associated with dog ownership - these involve commitments of time, love and financial resources:

-* Yearly medical expenses (e.g. vaccinations, monthly heartworm preventative, etc.)
+* Yearly medical expenses (e.g. vaccinations, monthly heartworm preventative, etc.) and occasional emergencies

-* Quality food
+* Good quality food

 * A good, secure fence (i.e. no underground/invisible fencing and no runners/cables)

 * Boarding (when you must be away from home) or in-home care services

 We follow the Doberman Pinscher Club of America's Rescue Code of Ethics.